Twilight (Meyer novel): Plot

 Bella is saved by Edward again in Port Angeles when she is almost attacked by a group of men.
 Furious, Edward drives Bella away and takes her to a restaurant for dinner and then back home.
+Edward confesses that he is able to read minds.
 On the way, she tells him she knows that he is a vampire.
 Edward confirms her belief and confesses that Bella's blood is more desirable to him than anyone else's and he wanted to kill her on the first day of school.
-He tries to stay away from Bella to avoid hurting her, but over time, Edward and Bella fall in love.
+He tried to stay away from Bella to avoid hurting her, but over time, Edward and Bella fell in love.

-Their relationship is affected when a nomad vampire coven arrives in Forks.
+Their relationship is affected when a nomadic vampire coven arrives in Forks.
 James, a tracker vampire, who is intrigued by Cullen's relationship with a human, wants to hunt Bella for sport.
 Bella and Edward are forced to separate as Bella escapes with Alice and Jasper (Edward's brother and sister) to hide in a hotel in Phoenix.

 James calls Bella and claims to be holding her mother hostage.
 Bella sneaks out and hurries to save her mother.
 When she arrives, she finds that the hostage claim was a ruse.
-James attacks her, but before he can kill her, she is rescued by Edward and the other Cullens who kill James.
-However, James has already bitten Bella.
+James attacks and bites her, but before he can kill her, she is rescued by Edward and the other Cullens, who kill James.
 Edward prevents Bella from becoming a vampire by sucking the venom out of her wound, and she is treated at a hospital, using the story that she fell out of a window as an excuse.

 After they return to Forks, Edward takes her to the school prom, as Edward did not want Bella to miss any normal human experience because of him.
-Bella says that she wants to become like him, a vampire, but Edward reiterates he is against this.
+Bella says that she wants to be transformed into a vampire, but Edward reiterates he is against this.

-Bella's desire to become a vampire increases throughout the series.
-Edward continues to refuse to turn her, as he thinks being a vampire is being a monster, and does not want Bella to suffer the same fate.